Here’s the Most Effective Way to Help an Angry Child

-3. How can I support myself in the heat of the moment with my child?
+3. How can I support myself in the heat of the moment when helping with my child with anger?

 Planning in advance how to increase your odds of success during overwhelming parenting situations will go far to aid you when your brain’s stress center is under siege (yes, this is the exact same thing happening to your child’s brain mid-meltdown).

 - create a mantra to recite when things get stressful

 - make visuals to place around your home with your parenting intentions or use a cool trick like this one from Kelly at HappyYouHappyFamily, to give yourself a concrete reminder when your brain is overwhelmed.